HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - interface: 🖐️ used
   - contract:
   - module: 🎓 known
-  - call stack: 🖐️ used
+  - call stack:🙋 explained
 - Functions
-  - signature: 🖐️ used
+  - signature: 🙋 explained
   - argument: 🖐️ used
   - parameter: 🖐️ used
   - pure function: 🖐️ used
   - lambda expression: 🖐️ used
-  - side effects: 👂 heard
+  - side effects: 🙋 explained
   - closure: 🖐️ used
   - partial application:
   - curry:
   - higher order: 🖐️ used
   - recursion:
-  - callback: 🖐️ used
+  - callback: 🙋 explained
   - listener: 🖐️ used
   - compose:
   - pipe: